 So, In 2026 You Might See This

 If UMAs are used in 2026, the solvency requirements would likely not increase as drastically as they would under the minimum wage model.
-Instead, you might see something like the following for a temporary residency in Mexico.
+These are the projected amounts in 2026 based on a 18.20 exchange rate:

 What I Know (And Don’t Know)